Deependra-Negi/portfolio/README.md

 # 👨‍💻 Portfolio

 This profile is designed and developed by [Deependra Negi](https://github.com/Deependra-Negi).
-It consist of the my tech stack, skils , resume and projects.
+It consist of the my tech stack, skills, projects and resume.
 It is responsive and works in all kinds of devices, feel free to fork, and use it.

 ## Deployed link